naseffxiv/nase.gg/resources/savage/The Arcadion/Light-heavyweight/m1s.md

 ### Raining Cats

-MTTT (Everyone but tanks out after 1st stack)
+Two tethers spawn from the boss.
+These tethers are heavy hitting cleaves that apply a vuln-up debuff to the tethered player.
+The players who get hit by the tether will not be able to take a second one without dying unless they have an invuln.

+Additionally, two Proximity Based Stacks will target the closest and further players.

+#### Stacks
+* Group 1 will bait the close baits.
+Stand South West, inside the hitbox of the boss.
+* Group 2 will bait the far baits.
+Stand South East, max melee and out of the hitbox of the boss.

+#### Tethers
+* Melee take 1st tethers to the Northwest and North East of the boss.
+  * Make sure to stand on the outer ring of the hitbox.
+* Tanks take 2nd tethers.
+The second set of tethers should be mitigated by the tanks.
+  * Melees join their groups.
+* The third and fourth tethers will be invulned by the tanks.

 :::tip
-You may see: Hector’s Version: LP 1 south west and IN.
-LP 2 South East and OUT.

-Additionally, this mechnic is generally skipped.It won't be seen unless there are a lot of deaths and low DPS.
+This mechnic is generally skipped.
+It won't be seen unless there are a lot of deaths and low DPS.
 :::

 ### Predaceous Pounce

-Telegraphed AoEs and Dashes will appear on the arena.
-Simply dodge them.
+Telegraphed AoEs and Dashes will appear on the arena from a clone.
+Additionally, the boss will do a Left/Right cleave as the clone dashes around the arena.

+Do your best to avoid the AoEs and Dashes while keeping an eye on the bosses cleave pattern.

 :::tip
 Mechanic is generally skipped.